How to Take a Peptide Shot (Step-by-Step Guide)

 Peptide shots(peptide injections) can be part of a provider-guided wellness plan, but the benefits only matter if your process is clean, consistent, and accurate.
 Most injection issues come from rushing, sloppy technique, or “winging it” based on what’s trending online.

-Project Biohacking is built around a simple idea: turn complicated science into clear action—without hype.
-If you’ve been prescribed an injectable peptide and your clinician has trained you to self-administer, this guide walks you through the practical “how-to” fundamentals.
+Project Biohacking is built around a simple idea: turn complicated science into clear action without hype.
+If you’ve been prescribed an injectable peptide and your clinician has trained you to self-administer, this guide walks you through the practical how-to fundamentals.

 Most at-home peptide injections are subcutaneous (SubQ), meaning the peptide is injected into the fatty layer just under the skin.
 SubQ is common because it’s typically easier to learn, uses smaller needles, and is generally well tolerated once you’re trained.